 - Transfer into

-containerof choice (I store mine in a master jar and refill a glass spray bottle like this one).
+containerof choice (I store mine in a master jar and refill a glass spray bottle).

 - Water should be distilled, purified or pre-boiled and cooled to extend shelf life.

 - If the tingly feeling doesn’t subside or it bothers you too much, spray your feet before bed and wear socks.
 The same applies when using the spray on children.

 - Check out my Whipped Magnesium Cream recipe too!